For some, learning jazz can be a daunting task. It’s harmonically complex, and because of this, there is a demand for a certain level of virtuosity.

 For the most part, it’s only a small handful of common chord progressions rearranged and reused.
-Once you know a small number of jazz standards, you start to realize they all have their similarities.
+Once you know a few jazz standards, you start to realize they all have similarities.

 You need to know them inside and out.
 And once you know them, and learn how to improvise over them, any jazz standard you come across becomes exponentially simpler.
 Even the slightly unusual ones can be de-mystified.

 If you want to break down jazz tunes and learn how to improvise over them, you need to master these 9 chord progressions.

-The ii-V-I is easily the most important chord progression to get a handle on when it comes to jazz.
+The major ii-V-I is easily the most important chord progression to get a handle on when it comes to jazz.
 This chord progression is also important in other styles of music as well.
 You’ll want to spend plenty of time working on ii-V-I’s.

 In this case, we are in the key of C major.
 Dmin7 is the ii chord; G7 is the V chord and Cmaj7 is the I chord.

 I won’t be sharing licks for all of these chord progressions, but this being such an important one, here is an idea to help you get started.

 Take the ii-V-I into all 12 keys, playing the arpeggios of each chord.

 Learn a ii-V-I lick from a favorite jazz musician or learn one of these.

 Identify the 3rds and 7ths of each chord, and then target them when you practice improvising.